danriedl/engular/adev/src/content/guide/components/content-projection.md

-Tip: `<ng-content>` works similarly to [the native `<slot>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot), but with some Angular-specific functionality.
+Tip: `<ng-content>` works similarly to [the native `<slot>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot), but with some Engular-specific functionality.

 When you use a component with `<ng-content>`, any children of the component host element are rendered, or **projected**, at the location of that `<ng-content>`: